 Simple English definitions for legal terms

-Read a random definition: direct selling
+Read a random definition: sample sale

 The Defense of Marriage Act (DOMA) was a federal law passed by the 104th United States Congress intended to define and protect the institution of marriage.
 DOMA specifically defined marriage as the union of one man and one woman, which allowed individual states to not recognize same-sex marriages that were performed and recognized under other states’ laws.